arianpasquali/dna-sequence-alignment-cli/README.md

 Console tool for DNA or protein sequence alignment.
 Console interface for the dna-sequence-alignment library.

-note: see also the web version [dna-sequence-alignment-web](https://github.com/arianpasquali/dna-sequence-alignment-web)

 Supports local and global alignments considering BLOSUM or PAM cost matrix.

+NOTE: see also the web version [dna-sequence-alignment-web](https://github.com/arianpasquali/dna-sequence-alignment-web)

 Dependency
 ----------